AscendingPassage.com HOME PAGE.

 vault.
 And this apparent radiation from within, by its lack of

-likelihood, makes them seem more awful.
+likelihood, makes them seem more ominous.

-The Pyramids of Chephren and Cheops
+The Pyramids of Gisa

-And all around is the desert; a corner of the mournful kingdom of
+And all around is the desert, a corner of the mournful kingdom of

 sand.
 Nothing else is to be seen anywhere save those three awful

-things that stand there upright and still--the human likeness
+things that stand there upright and still.
+The human likeness

-things at first sight like exhalations, visionary things, with
+at first sight like exhalations.
+Visionary things, the features of the

-vast mute face, subtleties of shadow which show that it at least
+vast mute face, subtleties of shadow which show that it

 exists, rigid and immovable, fashioned out of imperishable stone.